March 23, 2019 at 3:04 pm #8042etilleyKeymaster

 - Public/Private ownership and incentives – policies must work toward empathy.
 Private prisons – encourage companies to pay commissions to politicians and judges that fill them up; Private Colleges can offer higher marks as needed to attract enrollment, etc.

 - Reports – economic reports include GDP/GDP Real/GDP-PPP Reports, SCP Reporting, Consumer Confidence, Unemployment, TEP Charts, others …

 - Reward of Merit and Empathy – contribution and worthwhile projects permit should permit individuals to advance or decline within a society.
-Today’s systems reward money or ownership only, regardless of the source or damage to the economy and social contract.
+Today’s systems reward money or ownership only, regardless of the source of funds, nor their damage to the economy and social contract.
 Many suffer and economies stall for everyone by this model, so today’s policies are hardly ideal.

-- Economic Performance – Policies should build a bigger economic “pie” provably – confirmable in economies everywhere and transparent and obvious in TEP Charts and similar …
+- Economic Performance – Government, Social, and Business Policies must build a bigger economic “pie” provably – see TEP Charts

-- A Right Plan – Aristotle’s term for a strategic plan of worthwhile projects that meet meaningful targets of a good life within a sustainable community
+- A Right Plan – Aristotle’s term for a strategic plan of worthwhile projects and policies that meet meaningful targets of a good life within a sustainable community

-- Survival – We live in a mature nuclear era; if the timing of wars started by repeating events of our last two mature capitalisms repeat (we are repeating those events currently), we have 10-years (2030) to start a new monetary cycle peacefully.
-We did this most recently after 1837’s Great Depression.
+- Survival – We live in a mature nuclear era; if the timing of wars started by repeating the events of our last two mature capitalisms repeat (and we are repeating those events currently), we have less than 10-years (2028) to start a new monetary system cycle peacefully.
+We reset our economies peacefully most recently, after 1837’s Great Depression.

 How to use this Use Case